felipemanga/DRY-DI/README.md

             console.log("creating mouth");

-            // food is a property injected after the declaration. this.food.eat();
+            // food is an injected property.
+            this.food.eat();

         }